machinetranslate/machinetranslate.org/contributing/style.md

 # 🎨 Formatting

-## Capitalization
+## Capitalisation

-In headers, capitalize only the first letter.
+In headers, capitalise only the first letter.

 > How to contribute